 You would be well served to check out the aforementioned cast iron as dependable “kitchen to field” ware but also keep an eye out for lightweight, portable vessels that are suitable for inclusion into your field or bug-out cutlery kit.

 As always, check it over for condition and don’t be afraid to haggle.
 Most people are having a garage sale to free up space, not to make a fortune, and they’ll be happy to see you leave with it.

 Your biggest problem and looking for cookware at a garage sale well actually be beating the legion of old ladies to the drop.

 Cast iron, earthenware, and other similar pieces are high on their priority list when they are cruising weekend garage sales, so you’ll need to get up early and get there before they do if you want the choice picks.

-Every prepper understands the value of a reliable and reusable ranged weapon as part of their preparations, not only for self-defense but also as a tool for bagging animals in order to add fresh, wild caught fair to their pantries during a survival situation.
+Every prepper understands the value of a reliable and reusable ranged weapon, not only for self-defense but also as a tool for bagging animals in order to add fresh, wild caught fair to their pantries during a survival situation.

 A great tool for the task, so long as you’ve got the skills to use it, is a bow and it just so happens that bows often turn up at garage sales.